Jeremy-Neville/Weka-LGBM/README.md

 # Weka- LGBM & CatBoost

 ## Introduction
-Within here you will see a documentation of my progress in implementing LGBM and CatBoost within Weka through PyScript.
+Within here you will see a documentation of how to implement LGBM and CatBoost within Weka through PyScript.
 You will see the differences between the prototype and the finished product.
 You will also be given an idea as how to run the pyscripts with and without arguments within Weka.
+Furthermore you will be able to see the results provided by the new updated ProtoType

 # Arguments/Parameters within Weka